5l1v3r1/BayonetTickets_Android/README.md

 # BayonetTickets_Android
 ![Image of Build](https://build.appcenter.ms/v0.1/apps/504a3936-1ba3-4434-a481-f4104aa76f38/branches/master/badge)

-Bayonet Tickets - Android, is a mobile application which integrates into [Rocket.Chat](https://rocket.chat/) and provides IT based ticket creation support for field employees.
+Bayonet Tickets - Android (BT-A), is a mobile application which integrates into [Rocket.Chat](https://rocket.chat/) and provides IT based ticket creation support for field employees.

 Future integrations are planned for the [Bayonet Ticket Manager](https://github.com/starhound/Bayonet_Ticket_Manager).
 Currently the Ticket Manager does not support tickets from the Android application.